-Program the pending triggered current level.
+This command programs the pending triggered current level.
 The pending triggered current level is a stored value that is transferred to the output terminals when a trigger occurs.
 A pending triggered level is not affected by subsequent CURRent commands.

-CURRent:TRIGgered?
+CURRent: TRIGgered?
 [MINimum | MAXimum]